University of Boumerdès Faculty of Sciences: History

-in June 2, 1998 and by the executive decree n ° 98-189 they created the University of Boumerdès, and the National Institute of Light Industries becomes faculty of sciences.
+on June 2, 1998, and by the executive decree n ° 98-189 they created the University of Boumerdès, and the National Institute of Light Industries becomes faculty of sciences.

 Programs

 Undergraduate

 The undergraduate bachelor's degree program for the faculty of sciences is based on a 3-5 year program.
 Bachelor's degrees in Algerian universities are called "الليسانس" in Arabic or la licence in French; the degree normally takes three years to complete and is a part of the LMD ("license", "master", "doctorate") reform, students can enroll in a bachelor's degree program in different fields of study after having obtained their baccalauréat (the national secondary education test).
 After the licence each student can complete Master for two years.
 After which he will pass an exam for a doctorate.

 Departments

 The departments in faculty of sciences at the M'hamed Bougara University of Boumerdès are as follows: